jodi-j/cis479-proj2/README.md

   myenv\Scripts\activate
   pip install pygame

-Program might take a few seconds to load on its first try.
+Once all necessary packages are installed, run the ```python runner.py``` command in order to play the game against the AI.
+The program may take a few seconds to load on its first try.